Billion Dollar Babies: Touring

 After the album was released, the band embarked on a tour which broke the United States box office records previously held by the Rolling Stones and included a scheduled 64 concerts in 59 cities in 90 days.
 The gross revenue of the tour was anticipated to be close to $20 million, but only about $4 million was achieved.

 Cooper hired magician James Randi to design effects for the show, and Randi traveled with the tour to supervise and coordinate the effects.
 Randi even played a role in the stage show as "The Executioner".

 The live performances featured Cooper wearing a costume with fake blood stains at the crotch, tearing apart baby dolls, attacking mannequins, and being decapitated by a guillotine.
 Cooper has said that the mutilation of the dolls symbolized child neglect.
 Between 40 and 50 people were employed and 26,000 pounds of equipment were used.
-In preparation for the tour, two semi-trailer trucks carried a wide variety of props including a dentists drill, four whips, a surgical table, six hatchets, 33,000 program books, 300 baby dolls, 22,000 sparklers, 58 mannequins, 280 spare light bulbs, 1,000 patches, 6,000 mirror parts, 14 bubble machines, 28 gallons of bubble juice, and 250,000 packages of bubble bath.
+In preparation for the tour, two semi-trailer trucks carried a wide variety of props including a dentist's drill, four whips, a surgical table, six hatchets, 33,000 program books, 300 baby dolls, 22,000 sparklers, 58 mannequins, 280 spare light bulbs, 1,000 patches, 6,000 mirror parts, 14 bubble machines, 28 gallons of bubble juice, and 250,000 packages of bubble bath.